 - You want to manage a project that should be completed by a certain deadline.

 - You are looking for the definition of the acronym PERT and, consequently, PERT chart definition.

 Actually, you’re in the right place!

 Here we’d like to share some basic information and management benefits of Program Evaluation Review Technique.
 After a brief PERT definition and PERT chart definition section, we’ll give some examples and tips on how to create PERT charts.

 What is Program Evaluation Review Technique?
 PERT Chart definition

-A PERT chart is a project management multipurpose tool that allows to get a graphical representation of a project timeline.
+A PERT chart is a project management multipurpose tool that allows getting a graphical representation of a project timeline.

 PERT is Program Evaluation Review Technique that helps to define and analyze tasks and objectives.
 Many efficient companies worldwide use this time management technique together with MoSCoW method and Work Breakdown Structure examples to accelerate and improve their business processes.